 Someone in your life, that you see everyday may need our ESL class at Temple Shalom, or an Adult Basic Literacy or High School Equivalency class at LIFT.
 Can’t volunteer for our classes?
 There are other ways to become involved.

 For more information or to sign-up, please visit www.readingpartners.org

 We are always in need of volunteers to help us cook a meal for The Stewpot.
 We cook 9:30-11:00am one Sunday per month in the Temple kitchen during the academic year, preparing beef stew, biscuits, muffins & fruit salad.
 You do not have to RSVP, but if you would like to be on our reminder list, email firstname.lastname@example.org.

-We have finished for the Spring and will begin again in the Fall.
+We will begin again in the Fall.